Entry-Level Occupational Therapy

 • Prepare to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).

-• Study in a program that has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+• Study in a program that is nationally accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 A student practices putting on a splint.